Angelica lucida

 Angelica lucida is a species of angelica known by the common names seacoast angelica and sea-watch.
 It is also one of many species in the celery family which are casually called wild celery.

 As its common names suggest, this plant is found most often along the coastline.
 Its distribution includes the Atlantic, Pacific, and Arctic coasts of North America, and the Russian Far East.
 The species can occur far inland in Arctic climates such as Alaska.

 Angelica lucida is considered an endangered species in some of the Northeastern United States.

+Description

-Angelica lucida is generally similar in appearance to other angelicas, with tall, dense umbels of yellowish-white flowers.
+Angelica lucida is generally similar in appearance to other angelicas, with erect stems standing 0.5-1.4 m and compound umbels of yellowish-white flowers.

+Can be recognized by the combination of its 2-7 cm divided and coarsely toothed leaflets; stout, smooth, hollow stems; rounded umbels of numerous flowerets; and flattened fruits with corky or wing-like ribs.

+Uses

+Called lkuusuk by the Kwakwaka'wakw, young stalks (shoots) and leaves are eaten while tender, as older plants become woody and are no longer considered good to eat.
+Roots are not eaten.